 - Four jointly cooked dinners in the dorm

 Other meals are up to you.
 Carlisle has many options, cheap and quick to expensive.
 The residence halls have kitchens, are a 10-minute walk from a major market, and two minutes from a FastTrack convenience store.

 The lowest fees and best rates for converting dollars to pounds is an ATM in the UK.
 You don't need to do it beforehand.
 There is an ATM at the Manchester Airport arrivals hall, and dozens in Carlisle.

 You can cover all program costs with financial aid.
 To qualify, you must be enrolled in 12 summer credit hours.

 You will receive 9 credit hours in Track B for this program.
-Michigan Tech students may enroll in 3 credit hours in Track A to achieve full-time status, or enroll in an additional 3 credit directed readings course with your program leaders while abroad.
+Michigan Tech students may enroll in an additional 3 credit directed readings course with your program leaders while abroad in Track B to achieve full-time status.
 Please contact one of the program leaders if you’re interested in the directed readings option.